ynab guide

 When the car breaks down, the repair bill is $744.29.
 You may be tempted to feel like you can’t catch a break, but you actually did a great job.
 You just didn’t predict the future with 100% accuracy.
 Congrats, you are human.

 Look: you’re only $44.29 short.
-You look around the budget and see a surplus in clothing spending.
+You look around your spending categories and see a surplus in clothing spending.
 So, you move $44.29 from clothing to car repairs—problem solved.
 The clothes can wait, the car can’t.

 Next, let’s turn our attention to the income roller coaster.